-(a) Definitions
+(b) Definitions

-- (1) California Rules of Court (Family Rules) may be referred to as "CRC's". - (2) Local Rules shall be referred to as "Local Rule". - (3) Department of Child Support Services shall be referred to as "DCSS". - (4) Family Court Services shall be referred to as "FCS". - (5) Income and Expense Declaration (Judicial Council Form FL-150) may be referred to as "I&E".
+- (1) California Rules of Court may be referred to as "CRC's." - (2) Local Rules shall be referred to as "Local Rule." - (3) Department of Child Support Services shall be referred to as "DCSS."

+- (4) Family Court Services shall be referred to as "FCS." - (5) Income and Expense Declaration (Judicial Council Form FL-150) may be referred to as "I&E."

-(b) Self-represented litigants
+(c) Self-represented litigants

 Attorneys and self-represented litigants (also known as pro per litigants) shall comply with all applicable statutes in addition to these local family law rules and the California Rules of Court.
-Where these rules refer to Superior Court forms, the equivalent Judicial Council forms shall also be accepted.